vito.

 the moment

 The product's emotional payoff.
-An in-progress page is composed before the image exists; when the image arrives, it fades into a frame that was always waiting.
+The in-progress page is composed before the image exists; when it arrives, it fades into a frame that was always waiting.
 On Keep, a cochineal wax seal is applied to the page and stays there forever.

 9:41